 The Government has agreed to order an Inquiry down the line, and that’s the right thing to do.
 But to get real answers we absolutely need an independent and judge-led Statutory Public Inquiry – where the Government doesn’t get to mark its own homework.

 And an Inquiry that reports its findings in a year or so won’t save lives in the coming months.
-So it’s critical that it has an urgent first phase which reports back quickly so that the lessons can be applied immediately and prevent deaths as the virus spikes again.
+So it’s critical that it has an urgent first phase which reports back quickly so that the lessons can be applied immediately and prevent deaths as the pandemic continues.

 After months of writing, the Prime Minister has once again declined to meet us.
 If he continues not to listen to our stories and our demands, we may need to push for legal representations to force the Government to commit to a public inquiry with a rapid review phase.
 It’s not about money or compensation: it’s about justice and about saving lives.